 Nodes that have Internet access can use the Network Time Protocol (NTP) as a source of UTC time for DECdts.
-See Appendix C for an explanation of how to use NTP as a time-provider.
+See Appendix C, "Interoperation with NTP" for an explanation of how to use NTP as a time-provider.

 B.2.4.
 Satellite